-- contact tracing where exposure to blood of a person with a potential infection is documented; testing of a source person in an occupational exposure
+- contact tracing where exposure to blood of a person with a potential infection is documented

 - diagnosis of another infection with shared mode of acquisition, such as hepatitis B virus or HIV

-- People in custodial settings
+- People who have spent time in custodial settings

-- People with tattoos or body piercing
+- People with tattoos or body piercings performed in non-sterile settings

 - People who received a blood transfusion or organ transplant before 1990